Setting Up Clean Azure VNets, Subnets & Tagging

 Subnets divide a VNet into logical network segments.
 Each subnet:

-• Has its own CIDR range
+• Has its own CIDR address range

 • Hosts specific workloads